kachick/chawan/doc/config.md

 ### Regex handling

 Regular expressions are currently handled using libregexp which is included in QuickJS.
-This means that all regular expressions should work as in JavaScript.
+This means that all regular expressions work as in JavaScript.

-There are two different modes of regex handling in Chawan: "search" mode, and "match" mode. "match" mode is used for configurations (meaning in all values in this document described as "regex"). "search" mode is used for the on-page search function (using searchForward/isearchForward etc.)
+There are two different modes of regex preprocessing in Chawan: "search" mode, and "match" mode. "match" mode is used for configurations (meaning in all values in this document described as "regex"). "search" mode is used for the on-page search function (using searchForward/isearchForward etc.)